shawngraham/cdh2020/content/en/docs/3-schedule.md

 weight: 3
 ---

-Each week involves completing to the best of your ability a series of exercises; you will document your progress in a weekly log that you will keep online.
-Log entries are required to be completed by the Sunday evening at the end of the relevant work.
+Each week involves completing to the best of your ability a series of exercises; you will document your progress in a weekly log that you will keep online. **Log entries are required to be completed by the Sunday evening at the end of the relevant work.** Late work can be accepted *only* in consultation with Dr. Graham.
+Otherwise, late work will not be graded nor accepted.

 A final reflection piece is due at the end of the course.
 See the [assessment page for further details](docs/4-assessment)

 [Week 1, May 4](/week/1/instructions) *An overview of digital history*